-There are certain criteria for Undergraduate Research (CHEM-499) and students that do not meet these criteria should enroll in Senior Laboratory (CHEM-498).
-Students should complete an application that indicates that you have an interest in undergraduate research when you have some idea about what your responsibilities are and you have the following qualifications:
+There are certain criteria for Undergraduate Research (CHEM-499), students not meeting these criteria should enroll in Senior Laboratory (CHEM-498).
+Students should complete an undergraduate research application when you have an idea about your responsibilities and have the following qualifications:

 - Research students should have earned a grade of C or better in all chemistry classes attempted

 - Upon completion of CHEM-499, all students are required to prepare a formal research report

 - Students that completed CHEM-499 are permitted to take an additional 1 semester hour of CHEM-499 in another semester

 These are general criteria and exceptions can be made for outstanding students.